 “So we are just taking directions from two bushes that came to life two minutes ago?”

 “Apparently.”
-Tasha took a deep breath in her nose and out her mouth.
-Taking a moment to herself she snatched the book from Grace and slapped the bushes with it.
+Tasha took a deep breath in her nose and out of her mouth.
+Taking a moment to herself, she snatched the book from Grace and slapped the bushes with it.
 They looked up, their leaves standing upwards.

-Their soft trills turned to hard snapping noises before a loud crack sounded and they looked to one another.
-Their soft voice came back and in unison they both pointed in the same direction and started to wander off.
+Their soft trills turned to hard snapping noises before a loud crack sounded, and they looked at one another.
+Their soft voice came back, and in unison, they both pointed in the same direction and started to wander off.

 Grace bound her book and blushed, whispering under her breath as she packed her journal away.

 “There are better reasons than that to keep you in my life.”

 “Stop muttering and hurry up; I really don’t want to get separated.”

 Tasha held her hand out backward; once Grace noticed, she hurried forward and grabbed on.
 The two of them followed the little bush sprites as they led them through the edge of the forest.
 One looked back to ensure they were still being followed but ended up stopping as it looked to the two women.
 Grabbing the other sprite, it pointed at the couple’s hands, exchanging a couple short chirps.
 They locked hands and continued the journey.
 Tasha and Grace looked at one another and cooed.

 “They are so adorable.”
 Tasha cried out as her eyes started to tear up.

 “I have never seen them do that before.
 That was so sweet!”
 Grace cried back.